frmichel/flickr-statistics/README.md

   - distribution of number of photos in function of the owner's number of photos
   - distribution of number of photos in function of the owner's number of contacts
   - distribution of number of photos in function of whether they have a geographical location not
-  - distribution of number of photos in function of the time of day when they were uploaded
+  - distribution of number of photos in function of the time of day they were uploaded
   - average number of contacts and photos per user

 In addition, reports about groups and tags vary whether they apply to one month or to an arbitrary time period: